cou645/transtext/README.md

 # transtext
 transtext is a drop in inclusive replacement for GNU-gettext.
+It is inclusive in that translations are not exclusive to a TEXTDOMAIN.

 transtext currently uses trans script to accomplish text string translations, either for interface labels or bodies of text.
 However any translation engine API could feasibly by used.